Mark-Hetherington/redback-utils/README.md

 # redback-utils
-Utilities to work with Redback inverter data portal
+Utilities to work with Redback inverter data portal to extract data, and simulate changes to battery or solar system using historical data.